(Scroll down for the Prologue from Worthy of This Great City)

 And the beauty, the confounding slipperiness of it!
 That by the very logic of the argument she didn’t even have to be right!
 So what if her thesis was wrong, therefore it remained perfectly valid!
 The most ingenious defense possible, this indissoluble theory extracted from ill-defined notions of virtue and truth.
 Precise definitions weren’t worth bothering about for the Ruth who operated, so she often claimed, on instinct and grace, delivering breathless revelations to the adoring masses.

-“You have to break through the wall you never knew was there.”
-Very eager and excited, with a metaphoric encouraging hand on my shoulder.
-And I suppose when people are in this state, happy to explain the universe to you, the best you can wish for them is a spectacular failure.
+“You have to break through the wall no one even knows is there.”
+Very happy and excited, with a metaphoric encouraging hand on my shoulder.
+And I suppose when people are in this state, eager to explain the universe to you, the kindest thing you can wish for them is a spectacular failure.

-A very sharp recollection even now: a dozen rows of folding chairs blocking a city sidewalk, a contradictory ambience combining funereal solemnity and official celebration, with a familiar face painted huge on a city wall, transmuted into an artifact.
+A very sharp recollection even now: a dozen rows of folding chairs crowding a city sidewalk, an ambience combining funereal solemnity with official celebration, with a familiar face painted huge on a city wall, transmuted into an artifact.

 If you’re from the Philadelphia area you undoubtedly know the basics and are reasonably familiar with our local politicos and our mafia relicts and the more recent City Hall scandals.
 Looking at it prosaically, which is to say assuming money carries final authority, the plot revolves around the endlessly contested question of development along the Delaware waterfront at Penn’s Landing.
 Maybe that’s something to do with history and destiny: centuries ago our first settlers huddled in caves above that same riverbank, warming themselves on the seemingly infinite potential.

 Ruth, who started it all with one lunatic outburst and kept right on spouting more illogical crap, ultimately talked too freely about everything except herself.
 That’s a strange reversal for an age mesmerized by the personal yet terrified of profundity.
-As it happened I had the advantage of an affectionate acquaintance with Councilman-At-Large Thom Askew, and when I offered to do a profile of his wife, secretly a risky if purportedly inadvertent expose, he was cautious but amenable, while of course she was nothing short of ecstatic.
-So during those months she was an occasional theme through my life, and I sacrificed a few days recording her practiced spiel.
+As it happened I had the advantage of an affectionate acquaintance with Councilman-At-Large Thom Askew, and when I offered to do a profile of his wife, purportedly innocent but actually a subtle exposé, he was cautious but amenable, while of course she was nothing short of ecstatic.
+During those months she was an occasional theme through my life, and I sacrificed a few days recording her practiced spiel.
 This character who envisioned herself a figure of great genius and extraordinary courage, who walked like Joan of Arc.
-Blithely inserting universal dictums into inappropriate conversations, haphazard shards of philosophy gleaned from the great books and reassembled into a grotesque whole without benefit of formal argument.
-Scorning reason not as impossible but as pedestrian, as a dull, archaic methodology.
+Blithely inserting inappropriate dictums into casual conversations, haphazard shards of wisdom gleaned from the great books and reassembled into a grotesque whole without benefit of logic.
+Scorning reason as a pedestrian, archaic methodology.

 Therefore joyfully embracing her own lack of erudition: “What people consider a good education leaches any originality right out of you.
 It’s literally teaching you what not to think, narrowing your possibilities.
 It bullies.”